rive-app/rive-wasm/CONTRIBUTING.md

 If you want to work on the exposed high-level API, `cd` into the `js/src` folder at the top level.

-There's two main files to be concerned with when making changes:
+There are two main files to be concerned with when making changes:
 - `rive.ts` - The main file defining the API exposed to consumers
   - Loads the WASM file that powers this runtime under the hood
   - Defines the `Rive` class which allows for instantiating the Rive file, loading animations, state machines, and exposing of methods to control such things